 From a usability standpoint, it’s a bit of a mixed bag.
 The compact size and easy-to-use touchscreen make this one of the most approachable medium-format cameras out there, but it’s hampered by a slow startup speed and an autofocus system that relies on slow (but accurate) contrast detection.
 With plenty of light, the focus speed is at least decent — it’s just not up to par with what we’ve come to expect from modern mirrorless cameras.
 Fortunately, focusing manually is great, with multiple focus peaking colors to help you out, and a quick double-tap on the screen will magnify the image to help you dial-in critical focus.

 Our initial impressions with using the AF system were reserved, as we couldn’t resize them, making it difficult to dial in pinpoint accuracy.
-However, after our review, on August 23, Hasselblad released a firmware update that enabled AF point resizing.
+However, Hasselblad has since released a firmware update that enabled AF point resizing.
 You can now select point sizes of 4mm, 2.8mm, or 2mm.
 Each selection has a corresponding change in the total number of available points, as well: 35 at 4mm, 63 at 2.8mm, and 117 at 2mm.
 While Hasselblad isn’t advertising any increase in focus speed, at least the number and accuracy of focus points is now much closer to other mirrorless cameras.

 We also really liked how big the electronic viewfinder is, but it suffers from a slow refresh rate.
 This probably won’t be a huge issue as this isn’t a camera that people will be using to shoot high-speed action, but it’s still an area with room for improvement.